Lillinator/discourse-group-sidebar-menus/README.md

 ### Admin Access

-* **Admins must add themselves to groups** to see menus configured for those groups.
+Admins must add themselves to groups to see menus configured for those groups.
 Admin status alone does not grant access to all custom menus.
 This is intentional!
-* Admins who belong to a menu’s allowed groups will see a pencil icon in the section header that links to component settings.
+Also, admins who belong to a menu’s allowed groups will see a pencil icon in the section header that links to component settings.

 ### Group Configuration